civilizedgunner/superstore-analysis/README.md

 ![superstore](superstore2.png)

 ## Mini Report
-The mini report for this project can be found here:
+The mini report for this project can be found in the attached .docx file

 ## Author
 Ndiokwere Michael